alb2k/fuel-filling-service/docs/Logging.md

 # Logging
-To protocol informations about events in the app, some kind of logging is required.<br>
+To protocol information about events in the app, some kind of logging is required.<br>
 For Java therefore multiple logging frameworks exist.
 Some popular ones include SLF4J, LOG4J, JUL, Logback, etc.

 Helidon uses [JUL](https://docs.oracle.com/javase/8/docs/api/java/util/logging/package-summary.html) as default logger.

 ### Using another logging framework
-However I prefer the more statisfying [SLF4J](http://www.slf4j.org/) (→ https://stackoverflow.com/a/11360517) in combination with [Log4j 2](https://logging.apache.org/log4j/2.x/).<br>
+However I prefer the more satisfying [SLF4J](http://www.slf4j.org/) (→ https://stackoverflow.com/a/11360517) in combination with [Log4j 2](https://logging.apache.org/log4j/2.x/).<br>
 So an adapter was needed to redirect JUL to SLF4J...

 Luckily I found [this great guide about how to use Heldion with other logging frameworks](https://medium.com/helidon/helidon-logging-and-mdc-5de272cf085d) which basically tells you how to achieve that.